 Accelerator Awards

-Dr Daisy Woolham – Daisy is a ID/Microbiology registrar and has just commenced her one-year Accelerator Award whilst preparing a PhD application looking at Bacteraemia’s in local hard to reach populations.
+Dr Daisy Woolham – Daisy is a ID/Microbiology Registrar, who has secured a Doctoral Fellowship following completion of the one-year My Charity Accelerator Award looking at Bacteraemias in local hard to reach populations.

 Doctoral Fellowships

-Doctoral Fellowship awards are for outstanding individuals to undertake a period of research training towards an MD or PhD.
-The aim is to in increase opportunities for patients and staff at the Trust to participate in research that improves the quality of the care we provide.
+Doctoral Fellowship awards are not currently recruiting.
+These awards are for outstanding individuals to undertake a period of research training towards an MD or PhD.
+The aim is to increase opportunities for patients and staff at the Trust to participate in research that improves the quality of the care we provide.
 The scheme creates opportunities to research local priorities to meet the needs of our patients.
 Fellows are funded to take 2-3 years out of their clinical training and undertake a dedicated period of research, subject to agreement from their training programme director (depending on the specialty most require at least 6 months prior notice), or line manager.
-These posts are open to any KSS resident doctor, nurse or allied health professional.
-These prestigious Fellowship Awards require the applicant to fill out an EOI and subsequent application.
-It is expected candidates will already have acquired significant research experience including peer-reviewed publications.
-Applicants whose research proposal fits with local priority areas will be invited to interview.
+These posts are open to health and care professionals professionals employed with UHSussex.

 Doctoral Fellows